Commercial AV and paging for New Hampshire

 How much does a commercial paging system cost in NH?

-A single-zone overhead paging system with IP speakers starts around $3,000–$5,000 installed.
-Multi-zone IP paging with bell scheduling and phone integration typically ranges from $10,000–$40,000 depending on the number of zones, speakers, and building complexity.
-Conference room AV systems range from $8,000 for a huddle room to $50,000+ for a boardroom with video conferencing, wireless presentation, and control automation.
+A single-zone analog paging system with 10 speakers starts around $3,000–$6,000 installed.
+Multi-zone IP paging with bell scheduling and phone integration typically ranges from $8,000–$25,000 depending on the number of zones and speakers.
+Conference room AV systems range from $4,000 for a huddle room to $50,000+ for a boardroom with video conferencing, wireless presentation, and control automation.

 Testimonials